haniffhasri/Melewarkitchenwebsite/README.md

 # Melewarkitchenwebsitephase1
-this project is our assignment project for Web Programming subject.
+This project is our assignment project for Web Programming subject. it is only front-end website using only HTML, CSS and Javascript.